-American country music artist Craig Campbell joined us in March for our Stars Go Blue Benefit Concert at the historic Ryman Auditorium in Nashville, TN, opening for country music legend Alan Jackson.
-We were thrilled to have him as part of this inspirational event, and touched at how candidly he talked about losing his father to colon cancer at the young age of 11, emphasizing the importance of screening and family history.
-Craig, thank you for your continued support of the Colon Cancer Alliance (CCA) and dedication to spreading awareness of colon cancer!
-With Father’s Day approaching, we’re proud to bring you a little more about Craig’s story, in his words.
+American country music artist Craig Campbell joined us in March 2013 for our Stars Go Blue Benefit Concert, opening for country music legend Alan Jackson.
+We were thrilled to have him as part of this inspirational event, and touched at how candidly he talked about losing his father to colon cancer when he was just 11, emphasizing the importance of screening and family history.

 I don’t remember exactly how old I was when my father was diagnosed with colon cancer – I was very young and only ever remember him being sick, especially those last couple of years.
 I remember him having to go to the hospital a lot.
 It wasn’t until after he passed away that they told me it was colon cancer that actually took him.
 I was 11 years old when he passed away and he was just 36.